ceoche/soapui-raml-plugin/README.md

 -> See the [blog-post](http://olensmar.blogspot.se/2013/12/a-raml-apihub-plugin-for-soapui.html) for a detailed overview.

-### Usage
+### Download & Install

-The plugins are available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) - download and unzip them into the SoapUI/bin folder, this will place files in the underlying folders as follows (be sure to remove any previous versions of these files):
+The plugin is available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) - download and unzip them into the SoapUI/bin folder, this will place files in the underlying folders as follows (be sure to remove any previous versions of these files):